 |User password; only on user creation

 NOTE: If no password is provided for a new account, then the user’s password will have to be reset or the user will only be able to login through SSO.

 How can I learn more about these CSV files for rostering?

 Visit the 1EdTech (formerly IMS) OneRoster: CSV Tables website.

 Is there an example OneRoster zip file with the supported CSV files?

 Yes, you can find an example OneRoster.zip file here.
 This zip file only includes the supported CSV files.

 What privileges does the administrator need to upload a OneRoster zip file to Buzz?

-The Buzz Administrator uploading the OneRoster zip file must have the Administrator role (privileges value of -1) on the domain.
+The Buzz Administrator uploading the OneRoster zip file must have each of the following domain privileges.